|Course Length:||1 Year Full-Time|

 This is a Level 6 conversion programme, giving you the opportunity to progress from a foundation degree (or equivalent) to an honours degree in a relevant subject.

-The programme is primarily aimed at those students progressing from the FdA Early Years Leadership, although progression from other related foundation degrees may be possible.
-You will develop knowledge and skills as an Early Years graduate leader enabling you to become an agent of change within your setting and beyond.
+The programme is primarily aimed at students progressing from the FdA Early Years Education and Leadership, although progression from other related foundation degrees may be possible.
+Focusing on the study of leadership and management in early years within a range of local, national and international contexts, you will develop the knowledge and skills required to become an agent of change within your setting and beyond, boosting your personal and professional career development as an early years leader.

 What will I study?